MiRitter87/trading-cockpit-frontend/README.md

 A price alert notifies you if the price of a stock reaches a certain threshold.
 There are two types of alerts.
 One type informs you if a price is equal or higher than your defined price.
 The other type informs you if the price is equal of lower than your defined price.
 An E-Mail address can be defined optionally.
 In case of a triggered alert, an information is send to the defined recipient.

 The Feed view cyclically queries all price alerts that have been triggered but not yet confirmed.
 You can confirm each price alert in the feed.
 It vanishes from the feed after confirmation.
+A sound is played cyclically if any price alert has been triggered and not yet confirmed.

 ### Instruments
 Here you can manage all instruments that you later want to use for the stock screener or price alert functionality.